thomsoe/labs-and-ctfs/IIS File Upload Lab/README.md

 - Open Explorer and go to "C:\inetpub\wwwroot", create a new folder called "FileUploadLab".
 - If you use another name, be sure to change the savePath variable in upload.aspx line 6 !
 - Copy upload.aspx and web.config inside and create a new folder called "uploads".
+- Change permissions of the folder by navigating to "Properties", "Security", "Edit" and "Everyone" with "Full Control".
 - Go to Tools/IIS Manager, right click on Sites, choose "Add Website", fill "Site name", choose you folder "FileUploadLab" in "Physical path", leave the rest blank and start the website.
 - Stop the Default Web Site by opening "Sites" then "Default Web Site" and stop on the right.